Calcium and magnesium hard water molecules leaves white, cloudy stains on surfaces such as toilet bowl.

-Minerals are alkaline in essence, and more often than not, to dislodge or remove them, you need to utilize acidic liquids to neutralize them.
+Minerals are alkaline in essence, and more often than not, require acidic liquids to dislodge or remove them.

-However, most cleaning agents with acidic properties have chemicals that can be toxic through exposure.
-There’s one exception to that rule and one non-acidic and non-liquid cleaning instrument:
+However, most cleaning agents with acidic properties have chemicals that can be toxic to the human health.
+There’s one exception to this rule and one non-acidic and non-liquid cleaning instrument:

-- White vinegar (an acidic liquid), when combined with baking soda (an alkali compound), makes up the safest and most effective way of removing hard water stains.
+- White vinegar (an acidic liquid), when combined with baking soda (an alkali compound), makes it the safest and most effective way of removing hard water stains.

-- Pumice stone is another efficient tool to remove hard water stains over sensitive surfaces like porcelain and ceramic.
+- Pumice stone is another effective tool to remove hard water stains over sensitive surfaces like porcelain and ceramic.

-The acidic nature of white vinegar makes it one of the best things you can use to deal with the adverse effects of hard water.
-Its efficiency is so high that some people employ it as a water-softening liquid in their washing machines, and it’s often the preferred way to sanitize water-softening devices.
+The acidic nature of white vinegar makes it one of the best solutions to deal with the adverse effects of hard water.
+Its efficiency is so high that people also use it as a water-softening liquid in their washing machines, and it’s often the preferred way to sanitize water-softening devices.

 Baking soda (NaHCO₃), on the other hand, is an alkaline compound, but when combined with acids, it produces a small amount of carbon dioxide through a chemical reaction.
 This reaction and the carbon dioxide it produces help oxidize a portion of the mineral buildup, making them easier to clean.

-The combination of white vinegar and baking soda is also non-toxic and nonabrasive, so neither you nor the sensitive surfaces of your household have anything to worry about.
+The combination of white vinegar and baking soda is also non-toxic and non-abrasive.

 - Fill a cup with white vinegar and pour it inside the toilet bowl, making sure that it touches every stained spot